Minor Injuries Treatment Clinic in Oklahoma City, OK

+Do you frequently suffer minor injuries that need medical attention due to their severity and physical discomfort at home?
+Mild injuries are uncomfortable conditions that heal in a short amount of time and are not life-threatening.
+Ankle sprains, superficial cuts, stress injuries, and bursitis are examples of these injuries.
 There are many treatments for minor injuries, so talk to our team of healthcare professionals today at Immediate Care of Oklahoma.
-For more information, call us now.
-We have convenient locations near you to serve in Oklahoma City, OK.
+For more information, call us now or book an appointment online.
+We have convenient locations to serve in Oklahoma City, OK.

 Immediate Care of Oklahoma wants to be your primary source when you, your family and extended family need medical care that is not life-threatening.
 The following list is an excellent reference of those medical services that our skilled medical staff can assist you with; however, it is not all inclusive.
 Please contact the facility that you plan to visit for additional information.